Criminal Code (Child Sexual Offences Reform) and Other Legislation Amendment Bill 2019

 “During my time as a prosecutor prosecuting paedophiles, I saw firsthand how these atrocious crimes devastate the lives of children.
 We must do all we can to protect our vulnerable children.”— 2020-08-13View Hansard

-Began speaking in support of the bill, emphasising the need to remove barriers for victims reporting child sexual abuse and the importance of the new failure to report and protect offences.
-Speech was cut short by adjournment.
+Spoke in support of the bill, commending its aim to remove barriers for victims reporting child sexual abuse and to hold offenders accountable.
+Debate was adjourned during her speech.

 “It is commendable that a bill such as this seeks to remove such barriers.”— 2020-08-13View Hansard